gammapy/gammapy-meetings/dev-meetings/2025/2025-10-31/README.md

 # Gammapy Developer Meeting
  * Friday, October 31, 2025, at 2 pm (CET)
  * Gammapy Developer Meeting on Zoom (direct link on Slack)
-Attendees:
+Attendees: Régis Terrier (RT), Tomas Bylund (TB), Atreyee Sinha (AS), Fabio Pintore (FP), Katharina Egg (KE), Aritra (A ), Quentin Remy (QR),

 # Agenda
 ## General information

+### Benchmarks and validations actions fail
+AS reports the failure for LST1 data download happening sometimes, Gets resolved on rerunning the actions.
+ RT mentions we need better method instead of downloading from zenodo

+### Minutes
+Look into options for zoom AI note taking

+### Pre-commit
 - After PR on pre-commit was merged, you might need to run `pre-commit clean` followed by `pre-commit install` locally to be able to commit changes to a branch locally.

 ## [Open issues](https://github.com/gammapy/gammapy/issues)

 ## [Bugs](https://github.com/orgs/gammapy/projects/36)

+- Issue #6204
+(connected to Nukri's reported error on slack for BrokenPowerLaw)
+QR: Do as we do for naima,  ``  kwargs = {name: q for name, q in zip(self.default_parameters.names, args)}``

+For bpl, line 1412 cond<energy breaks.
+Energy needs to be broadcasted to have same dim as the parameters.

+RT: Are we lacking tests to catch these issues?
+TestSpectralModelErrorPropagation Needs to test for all SpectralModels in Registry systematically.
+Assigned QR.

 ## [Documentation](https://github.com/orgs/gammapy/projects/27/views/2)

+None

 ## [DevOps](https://github.com/orgs/gammapy/projects/31/views/1)

+- [#6205](https://github.com/gammapy/gammapy/pull/6202): Apply codespell, a PR that runs codespell on the repo and caught many typos, we should probably ensure codespell is run more frequently
+- Test version of CTAO SAT in progress on gitlab.

 ## Validation & benchmark

 ## Ongoing projects

 ## Any other business

+Unbinned analysis discussion on 19th Nov at 14:00 CET

 # Automatic activity report